 Spend the day ambling down Main St. exploring the shops and galleries.

-Fredericksburg has gained a reputation as a destination for southwest art, but you’ll also find contemporary art, photography, sculpture and a lot more.
+Fredericksburg has gained a reputation as a destination for southwest art, but you’ll also find contemporary art, photography, sculpture, and a lot more.
+There are too many galleries and shops to list them all, these are just a few suggestions.

 208 S. Llano St.